-- Check remaining lines connected to thermostat for gas leaks. - Using a soapy solution, spray the lines coming from the thermostat burner control . . . - ... and the pilot burner. - Any leakage must be corrected before proceeding any further. - Turn the black thermostat control knob (main selector valve) counter-clockwise from the PILOT position to the ON position. - Turn the temperature dial counter-clockwise and set it to the HI position.
+- Check remaining lines connected to thermostat for gas leaks. - Using a soapy solution, spray the lines coming from the thermostat burner control . .

+- ... and the pilot burner. - Any leakage must be corrected before proceeding any further.

+- Turn the thermostat burner control knob from the PILOT position to the ON position. - Turn the temperature dial clockwise and set it to the VERY HOT position.